Candlepin bowling: Gameplay

-A candlepin bowling lane, almost identical to a tenpin bowling lane, has an approach area of 4.3 to 4.9 m for the player to bowl from, and then the lane proper, a maple surface approximately 1.05 m wide, bounded on either side by a gutter (or "channel", or trough).
-The lane is separated from the approach by a "foul line" common to almost all bowling sports, which must not be crossed by players.
-At the far end of the lane are the pins, 60 ft from the foul line to the center of the headpin (or pin #1), placed by a machine called a pinsetter which occupies space both above and behind the pins.
-Unlike a tenpin lane, which has a level surface all the way from the foul line end of the lane's approach to the back end of the lanebed's "pin deck", a candlepin lane has a hard-surfaced "pin plate" where the pins are set up, with the pin plate depressed 7/16 in below the lanebed forward of it.
+A candlepin bowling lane, almost identical to a tenpin bowling lane, has an approach area of 4.3 to 4.9 m for the player to bowl from, and then the lane proper, a maple surface approximately 1.05 m wide, bounded on either side by a gutter (or "channel" or trough).
+The lane is separated from the approach by a "foul line" common to most bowling sports, which players must not cross.
+At the far end of the lane are the pins, 60 ft from the foul line to the center of the headpin (or pin #1), placed by a pinsetter machine which occupies space both above and behind the pins.
+Unlike a tenpin lane, which has a level surface from the foul line to the back end of the lanebed's "pin deck", a candlepin lane has a hard-surfaced "pin plate" where the pins are set up, with the pin plate depressed 7/16 in below the lanebed forward of it.
 The pin plate can be made from hard-surfaced metal, phenolic, high density plastic, or a synthetic material.
-Behind the pin plate area of a candlepin lane is a well-depressed "pit" area for the felled pins and balls to fall into.
-A heavy rubber backstop, faced with a black curtain, catches the flying pins and balls so they may drop into the pit.
+Behind the pin plate area is a well-depressed "pit" area for the felled pins and balls to fall into.
+A heavy rubber backstop, faced with a black curtain, catches the flying pins and balls so they drop into the pit.
 Generally there is seating behind the approach area for teammates, spectators, and score keeping.